steprescott/XcodeGen/README.md

 # XcodeGen

-### Step 6
+### Step 7
-Now we are using XcodeGen to generate our project file for us.
-Notice we have also added `*.xcodeproj` to our `.gitignore`.
-From now on we won't be committing the project file into source control.

-To generate the project file we now need to run `xcodegen` from the root of the project.

-You must first have XcodeGen installed.
-The easiest way to get this is via homebrew.

-`brew install xcodegen`
+All we have done at this step is to organise our `.yml` file so it's easier to reason and code review.

 ---

 ### Next
-Please now checkout `step-7`
+Please now checkout `step-8`

-`git checkout tags/step-7`
+`git checkout tags/step-8`

 ---